jnozzi/cocoadev.com/SiteContent/General/TopDownProgramming.markdown

 How about "Wag The Dog" programming? ;-)

-''Isn't that what Pavlov was doing?''
+*Isn't that what Pavlov was doing?*

 ----